gregora/Robot-Arm-AI/README.md

 Your networks will be saved every 10 generations into the  `networks/` folder.

+To load a saved generation simply add `-load [generation]` to your command line arguments.

 #### Loading already trained networks

-To load a network you must run a command `./main.out -display [generation] -population [number of arms to render]`.
+To load a network you must run a command `./main.out -display [generation] -population [population]`.

 There are already pretrained networks of 1000th generation in the `networks/` folder, that you can run with `./main.out -display 1000 -population 100`.